 In this step you configure a storage account to which you will export monitoring data for your Azure service.

-- Under Settings, select Access keys, and make a note of the connection string under key1.
+- Under Settings, select Access keys and make a note of the Connection String value in the key1 section.

 Step 2.
 Configure an HTTP source

 In this step, you configure an HTTP source to receive logs from the Azure function.

 - Select a hosted collector where you want to configure the HTTP source.
 If desired, create a new hosted collector, as described on Configure a Hosted Collector.

 - Configure an HTTP source, as described on HTTP Logs and Metrics Source.
 Make a note of the URL for the source, you will need it in the next step.

 Step 3.
 Configure Azure resources using ARM template